codewith-salman/Restuarent-Menu-Card/README.md

 - Clear food item and price presentation
 - Elegant typography and spacing
 - Lightweight and fast-loading
 - Easy to customize menu items
-- Reusable UI component

 ---